 My memory of the time is vivid 35 years on.
 Plunged into double shifts at a city hotel I discovered there were new rules to follow (and break).
 I was on the bottom rung covering leave: I had to be chambermaid, chef’s assistant, waitress and barmaid.
 Nothing had prepared me for this; without structure or sense I needed a role model.
 My older sister – the hotel manager – had employed me and that summer she mesmerised me; feared but fair, she commanded loyalty and respect.

 My sister was also hardly ever without a drink and cigarette.
 She smoked Dunhill and drank vodka; in her hands these tricks of the trade became impossibly glamorous.
 At the end of my first week I queued outside her office for my pay packet.
-As I signed her ledger she asked whether I’d like to join her for a drink in the bar: by the time I left for university I was a regular drinker with a pack a day habit.
+As I signed her ledger she asked whether I’d like to join her for a drink in the bar.
+At last, I felt as if I belonged.
+By the time I left for university I was a regular drinker with a pack a day habit.

 Arriving at university I discovered that my newly-acquired habits eased the anxiety of making friends.
 When I started writing I found they helped with that too; drafts of a poem became associated with endless drinks and cigarettes.
 As a poet I was able to embrace smoking and drinking as writerly adornment.
 This was also useful as smokescreen; alcohol can be an effective way of controlling nerves and in some professions (among classical musicians for example) is commonly used to enhance performance.
 A drink before a poetry reading, I found, calmed me.